Term on HIE Board

 Lorne joined the Board of HIE in April 2008 and was appointed as Chair in March 2012.

-Lorne is a founding partner and Chairman of leading Scottish commercial law firm Harper Macleod LLP, which has offices in Glasgow, Edinburgh, Inverness, Lerwick and Thurso.
-From its very small beginnings Lorne has built a practice which is one of the largest in Scotland and comprises 72 partners with a total complement of 402.
-HM became a Living Wage employer in 2015 and recently won the CSR award at the Scottish Business Awards.
+Lorne is a founding partner and Chairman of leading Scottish law firm Harper Macleod LLP, which has offices in Glasgow, Edinburgh, Inverness, Lerwick and Thurso.
+From its very small beginnings Lorne has built a practice which is one of the largest in Scotland and comprises over 60 partners with a total complement of over 360.
+The firm became a Living Wage employer in 2015 and has previously won the CSR award at the Scottish Business Awards.

 He held the Chair of Banking Law at Glasgow University from 1997 until his retirement in August 2015.
 He is now Emeritus Professor of Banking Law.
 Lorne has broad experience of public sector operations.
 He was formerly Deputy Chairman of Scottish Enterprise Glasgow and one of three Chairmen of the Housing Improvement Task Force, with his group completing their work in 2002.